 - Beetroots : even those of us who love beetroot, often chuck away the leaves but again they are healthy, tasty and can be regrown from scraps.

 - Carrots : carrot leaves are another leaf that gets ignored.
 They are not as useful as the above but can be tasty in pesto and soups.

-- Leeks : leeks like all the allium family will regrow from scraps and in my experience are probably the easiest.
-They’re quick to grow and easy to handle
+- Leeks : leeks like all the allium family will regrow from scraps and very easy to regrow quickly.

 - Spring Onions : spring onions in theory should be one of the easiest vegetables to grow from scraps as they nearly always come with their roots still on and are very quick to regrow.
 But in my experience it’s quite fiddly to give them enough water without them getting soggy and they end up rotting so I wouldn’t bother.

-- Soft herbs : soft herbs like mint, oregano, sage & basil are super easy to regrow from scraps and small cuttings.
-They might not seem worth the effort as you’re never going to get a hearty meal out of them but they’re not just great flavouring.
-They actually do have natural antibiotic powers which can be used in simple natural remedies for colds and the like and are brilliant for repelling all sorts of household & garden pests.
+- Soft herbs : soft herbs like mint, oregano, parsley, sage & basil are super easy to regrow from cuttings.
+With a little bit of patience you can grow yourself a decent pot of herbs especially from quick growing mint and basil.
+And herbs aren’t just good for flavourings.
+They actually have natural antibiotic powers which can be used in simple natural remedies for colds and the like and are brilliant for repelling all sorts of household & garden pests.

 - Celery : celery isn’t the quickest vegetable to grow from scraps but is lots of fun to watch, so is a fab vegetable to regrow with kids.